 Like Edison, members of the 1848 Society demonstrate strong vision and a deep devotion to AAAS.
 Many choose to endow their annual gifts, fund specific programs or activities, or make unrestricted gifts that will secure and advance our mission for years to come.
 Although it is not essential, we hope you will inform AAAS of the arrangement you have made so we can recognize this commitment by highlighting you among 1848 Society members in our annual report, should you wish to be included.
 And we will ensure your continued connection to the Association by providing updates about our activities and by sending invitations to AAAS events and activities.

-If you wish to receive information on how to make a charitable bequest or another type of planned gift to AAAS or specific programs, please contact Juli Staiano, Chief Philanthropy Officer, at (202) 326-6636 or email@example.com.
+If you wish to receive information on how to make a charitable bequest or another type of planned gift to AAAS or specific programs, please send an email to email@example.com or call (202) 326-6636.